 Gusts: Most damage is done by gusting winds.
 Have a plan for immediate action if conditions begin to change.
 One of the best investments is a motor for each unit, because it allows for quicker response.

 Rain: As stated above, shade is the primary purpose of an awning.
 However, they can also be used in light rain to a degree.
 What is too much?
 A simple rule is that if the fabric is pocketing water, then the unit must go in.
 The size — both width and projection, along with the awning pitch — and of course the density of the rain determine if pocketing will occur.
 To help maximize the amount of rain that can be shed, allow the installer to maximize pitch upon install and partially extend the awning as discussed above.

 Ice/Snow: The unit should be retracted before any ice or snow occur.

 Miscellaneous Do’s and Don’ts

-DO make sure everyone know how to retract the awning if inclement weather is expected
+DO make sure everyone knows how to retract the awning if inclement weather is expected.

 DON’T leave the awnings extended if there are no people outside.
 Extend as needed.

 DON’T overextend your awning!
 The elbow in the center area of the arms should always have a small gap.
 The fabric should always be rolling from the top of the tube.

 DO routinely clean your awning at least once a year in inland environments and once a month in salt water environments.
 Using a mild soap and rinsing with a low pressure setting on a power washer is a good approach, or hire a professional awning cleaning service.
 Here are some tips for awning care in salt water environments.

 DON’T place heaters or lights near the fabric without consulting your installer first.
 Remember, the units must retract and clearance must be considered.
 Excessive heat may also damage the fabric.